th2-net/th2-pico/README.md

 ## Usage
 ```
+ -tdc,--th2-config                      Absolute or relative path to th2 configurations settings.
+ -pc,--pico-config                      Absolute or relative path to pico config.
  -b,--bootstrap-type <arg>              Type of bootstrapping to use for the bundle.
                                         Possible values: shell, classloader.
 Default:
                                         classloader
  -h,--help                              Displays this help message.
  -m,--mode <arg>                        Operator mode to run.
 Possible values: full,
                                         configs, none.
 Default: none
+ -w,--workDir                           Absolute or relative path to the work directory
+                                        where pico manages all boxes instances.
  -s,--stateFolder <arg>                 Absolute or relative path to the directory
                                         for storing JSONs with state information
  -o,--components <arg>                  Absolute or relative path to the directory
                                         containing component files.
 Default: bin/components
 ```

 - bootstrap type - It decides how the components will be loaded.
 Either by multiple classloaders (`classloader`) or by shell scripts (`shell`). `classloader` will not restart components if one of them exited.